Role and duties of the Syndic Decision Review Committee

 To issue an opinion, the Review Committee reviews the entire investigation file of the syndic, as it was constituted when he or she decided not to file a complaint.
 In its analysis, the Committee cannot review facts that have not been brought to the Syndic's attention during the investigation.

-The Review Committee may also hear the Syndic's representations as well as those of the person who requested the investigation.
+The Review Committee may also hear the Syndic and the person who requested the investigation.
 The agency or broker targeted by the investigation does not take part in the process, which concerns only the applicant and the Syndic.

 The Review Committee starts its work once the person who requested the investigation submits a request to that effect.